top of page

 About Lexie

-Lexie graduated in 2020 from the University of Maryland with a BS in Cell Biology and Molecular Genetics and spent a year before grad school doing a postbacc at NIH.
+Lexie graduated in 2020 from the University of Maryland with a B.S. in Cell Biology and Molecular Genetics and spent a year before grad school doing a postbacc at NIH.
 Her past research was on the regulation of small noncoding RNAs by RNA binding proteins.
 Her research interests mainly include where RNA biology and epigenetics intersect.
 Outside of the lab, she enjoys reading and exploring Philadelphia.

-In Process: Bachelors of Art in Biology,
+Bachelors of Science in Bioinformatics

-About Katrin
+About Taylor

 Image from iOS (1).jpg